 What is a Certified B Corp?

-Let’s start at the beginning.
 A Certified B Corp is a business that has met high standards for social and environmental performance.
-Certified B Corps go through a rigorous certification process that involves objectively assessing their impacts on all stakeholders (not just shareholders) and providing documentation to an independent standards analyst to confirm their practices.
-For more information, please see Certified B Corporations: Everything You Need to Know.
+For more information, see What is a B Corporation?: Everything You Need to Know.

 What are the B Corp requirements?